 At the end of a hot day, foraging away from the river, the elephants come to river to drink.
 The closer they get to the water, the faster they move, until they are virtually in a running competition.
+And the more they trumpet.
 Then there is the jostling for space as they spread out along the waters edge, and a few wade deeper into the river to get away from the crowd.

 There are a number of ways to do this:

 - The large double decked, twin pontooned river cruiser - which carries quite a number of people - suitable for large groups.

 - The twin-hulled flat-bottomed boat which accommodates smaller groups.

 - The small outboard motor skiff for small private groups or couples.

 All are piloted by certified and experienced safari guides, who are also the hosts on your cruise.